jhyche80-jpg/e-com-SBA-/e-commerce-system/src/README.md

 ### Solutions
  Finding out how to fix those problems will be important!

-1. According to mdm , the ```toFixed()``` method returnd the number as a string so I needed to parsefloat or Int  it to make it correct
+1. According to mdm , the ```.toFixed()``` method returns the number as a string so I needed to parsefloat or Int  it to make it correct

 ```
   getPriceWithDiscount(): string {